keithrpotempa/fate-character-codex/README.md

 1. `git clone git@github.com:keithrpotempa/fate-character-codex.git && cd fate-character-codex`
 1. `npm install` to build dependencies
 1. `npm start` to run the application in development mode

-In a new terminal tab or window,
-1. `cd` back to the git directory
-1. `mkdir api && cd $_`
-1. `curl -o database.json https://raw.githubusercontent.com/keithrpotempa/fate-character-codex-database-seed/master/database.json`
-1. `json-server -p 5002 database.json`

-(*) **Note: this app does not use true authentication.** There are no passwords used to login, and all credentials are saved in clear text on the JSON database.
-Do not use any sensitive information.